nathaliaifurita/nathaliaifurita/README.md

 ### Hi there, I'm Nath 👋

+About me:
+I'm a QA Engineer who loves code and automate tests Cat lover
+Potterhead
+from SP/Brazil

+Current working on Sumup!
 <!--
 **nathaliaifurita/nathaliaifurita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.